 Tegal Wangi beach to this day still is a free beach.
 Tourists only need to pay for parking, Rp2.000 for motorbikes, and Rp5.000 for cars.

 |Parking Fee||Rp2.000 (motorcycle) / Rp5.000 (car)|

 Unlike other popular beaches in Bali, Tegal Wangi doesn’t have any facilities yet.
 There are no public bathrooms, no kiosks, no tourist shops.
 The closest accommodation from Tegal Wangi Beach is a five-star hotel.
 It is ten minutes away by car.
-Other than that, more accommodation located around the Jimbaran area.
+Other than that, more accommodation is located around the Jimbaran area.

 As Jimbaran is known for its culinary excursion, there are plenty of options for a dine-in.
 Currently, there are no restaurants or cafes in the Tegal Wangi Beach area.
 Travelers must venture out from Tegal Wangi beach just to eat.
 But in Jimbaran, from five-star restaurants to humble food stalls.
-Tourists will have a lot to choose from the Balinese food to Western cuisines.
+Tourists will have a lot to choose from Balinese food to Western cuisines.